Below are answers to some of our most common questions regarding printing issues...

 Print quality varies depending on a few factors.
 First, the quality of paper is KEY - I always use paper with a glossy finish... whether it's glossy photo paper or glossy brochure paper.
 Ink soaks into the fibers of your paper, but the glossy finish helps keep the ink on top.
 I figure if my printer is outputting the ink anyway - I'd MUCH RATHER it sit on top of glossy paper than soak into cheap paper and be dull.
 Next tip is using your printer's BEST quality print setting.
 This make a HUGE difference in the output quality.
 For additional info on the paper I buy and the printer I have and how I manage my ink expense, click HERE.

 Q. Can I add text before I print?

 There are actually lots of ways to add text to any PDF...
 I'll list a few of them below:

-Use an Online PDF Editor: I like www.pdfescape.com/ (but there are lots of others - just do a search and find one you like).
-Simply upload the PDF, use their editing tools (most sites are free), then download and save with your changes.
+- USING A FREE ONLINE PDF EDITOR: I like www.pdfescape.com/ (but there are lots of others, just do a search to find one you like).
+You simply upload the PDF, use their editing tools (the free ones), then download and save with your changes.
 Fancier edits can be done with fancier (not free) programs... some free websites do have file size limits.

 - USING A MAC: If you are a MAC user, a customer recently did a YouTube Tutorial on how to add text to my printables using the App “Previews”.
 Here’s the link: https://bit.ly/2Vs3w8g